 “The safeguarding partners for a local authority area in England may make payments towards expenditure incurred in connection with arrangements: by making payments directly, or by contributing to a fund out of which the payments may be made.”

-The next step will be for the key partners to meet and agree how this will move forward in line with the proposed new legislation.
+The next step will be for the key safeguarding partners to meet and agree how safeguarding arrangements in Hillingdon will move forward in line with these new legislative requirements.